Parker Solar Probe: Mission

 Instrument activation and testing began in early September 2018.
-On 9 September 2018, the two WISPR telescopic cameras performed a successful first-light test, transmitting wide-angle images of the background sky towards the galactic center.
+On 9 September 2018, the two WISPR telescopic cameras performed a successful first-light test, transmitting wide-angle images of the background sky towards the Galactic Center.

 The probe successfully performed the first of the seven planned Venus flybys on 3 October 2018, where it came within about 2400 km of Venus in order to reduce the probe's speed and orbit closer to the Sun.

 Within each orbit of the Parker Solar Probe around the Sun, the portion within 0.25 AU is the Science Phase, in which the probe is actively and autonomously making observations.
 Communication with the probe is largely cut off in that phase.
 Science phases run for a few days both before and after each perihelion.
 They lasted 11.6 days for the earliest perihelion, and will drop to 9.6 days for the final, closest perihelion.

 Much of the rest of each orbit is devoted to transmitting data from the science phase.
 But during this part of each orbit, there are still periods when communication is not possible.
 First, the requirement that the heat shield of the probe be pointed towards the Sun sometimes puts the heat shield between the antenna and Earth.
-Second, even when the probe is not particularly near the Sun, when the angle between the probe and the Sun (as seen from Earth) is too small, the Sun's radiation can overwhelm the communication link.
+Second, even when the probe is not particularly near the Sun, when the angle between the probe and the Sun, as seen from Earth, is too small, the Sun's radiation can overwhelm the communication link.

 After the first Venus flyby, the probe was in an elliptical orbit with a period of 150 days (two-thirds the period of Venus), making three orbits while Venus makes two.
 After the second flyby, the period shortened to 130 days.
-After less than two orbits (only 198 days later) it encountered Venus a third time at a point earlier in the orbit of Venus.
+After less than two orbits, only 198 days later, it encountered Venus a third time at a point earlier in the orbit of Venus.
 This encounter shortened its period to half of that of Venus, or about 112.5 days.
 After two orbits it met Venus a fourth time at about the same place, shortening its period to about 102 days.

-After 237 days, it met Venus for the fifth time and its period is shortened to about 96 days, three-sevenths that of Venus.
-It then makes seven orbits while Venus makes three.
-The sixth encounter, almost two years after the fifth, will bring its period down to 92 days, two-fifths that of Venus.
-After five more orbits (two orbits of Venus), it will meet Venus for the seventh and last time, decreasing its period to 88 or 89 days and allowing it to approach closer to the Sun.
+After 237 days, it met Venus for the fifth time and its period was shortened to about 96 days, three-sevenths that of Venus.
+It then made seven orbits while Venus made three.
+The sixth encounter, almost two years after the fifth, shortened its period down to 92 days, two-fifths that of Venus.
+After five more orbits (two orbits of Venus), it met Venus for the seventh and last time, decreasing its period to 88 or 89 days and allowing it to approach closer to the Sun.

 Timeline

+Possible mission extension

+PSP's mission can be extended beyond main mission that will end in 2025.
+Currently discussed plan is "to complete the solar cycle at the 9.86 Rs perihelion distance".